 As I had mentioned, although I wasn’t posting on my blog, I was still crafting.
 I’ve also been trying to organize my craft room with my husband helping me to move things around as my space had really gotten to be over-whelming.
 Carrying several card kits (many never used) and boxing them up to store, I realized how many things I actually have and never used!
 It’s fun to buy stuff, but I think it’s even better to use something I have…as I’m becoming my own store!
 So for this reason, my purpose has really shifted to TRY using what I already have if possible!
 I know many of us are in the same boat, so perhaps I can help inspire too!

 Here’s a set of cards that I’ve been working on from a virtual class that took place sometime in July.
 It was supposed to be a set of 4 cards created with this gorgeous paper, stamp set and washi tape collection from Teresa Collins (Called “Create a Beautiful Life”).
-The purple and butterflies really spoke to me and I got the kit…which I honestly didn’t need, but this is how it’s been!
-I was supposed to get some already cut butterflies with the kit, which I didn’t…but it was fine, as of course, I had some dies that worked just fine for these cards and I decided to go off a bit on my own anyway.
+The purple and butterflies really spoke to me, and I got the kit…which I honestly didn’t need, but this is how it’s been!
+I was supposed to get some already cut butterflies with the kit, which I didn’t…but it was fine, as of course, I had some dies that worked just fine for these cards, and I decided to go off a bit on my own anyway.

 Remember the post I had recently done about the washi tape challenge?
 This is what made me think about this card kit class and that I needed to finish it up!
-There’s a couple ideas in there using some of the pretty washi tape from the TC collection.
+There are a couple ideas in there using some of the pretty washi tape from the TC collection.
 I think taking all of these virtual classes has taken a tole and burned me out a bit as well because although I’m making the cards (and have a huge stash of them), I usually still have extra product/material to use up too!
 It sort of compounds the problem and doesn’t really help much.
 I think it’s just time to consider a heavy freeze on it all!
-Or at least until some of my stash gets used up anyway!🙄
+Or at least until some of my stash gets used up anyway! 🙄

 Here’s a closer look at each one of the cards in the set.
 If you’re on my website, just click on each photo below to enlarge it or if you are set up with e-mail, it will probably show in original form.
 (There’s a caption under each card with the details too.)